Radeeshp/Drowsiness-Detection/README.md

-      -Ensure you have a working camera connected to your Raspberry Pi -Open the detect_drowsiness.py in a integrated terminal or open command prompt from that location -Run the program in command line or terminal and give the required inputs
+      -Ensure you have a working camera connected to your Raspberry Pi -Open the detect_drowsiness.py in a integrated terminal or open command prompt from that location -Run the program in command line or terminal and give the required inputs -Use this line in the command line: python detect_drowsiness.py --conf config/config.json

 ## References :
       -https://www.geeksforgeeks.org/